I lost a good friend today.

 Though I asked her repeatedly, nicely, then boldly to please stop sending me such texts, she nevertheless continued.

-Today, I blocked her from further texting me, but not without first to cheer, then mourn, the friendship we once had.
+Today, I removed her number from my cell phone, but not without first to cheer, then mourn, the friendship we once had.
 She didn’t respect me.
 (In all of our long friendship, never did I berate who she liked in anything, nor did I ever discuss politics with her, and neither did she until this go ‘round.)

 I wish her internal peace and acceptance.